google/bigwheels/CONTRIBUTING.md

 After the PR has been reviewed it is the job of the reviewer to merge the PR.
 Instructions for this are given below.

+### How we review

+We try to review PRs at least once per 24h window.
+If your PR remains untouched for more than 24h, please ping us.
+Anything will do "PTAL", "up".
+Sometimes, we are on holiday, but you cannot guess, so in doubt, ping us 😊.

+Maintainers don't own specific parts of the project.
+We try to use our best judgment when doing reviews.
+For small PRs (trivial fix, or additions), we consider 1 reviewer is enough, and can merge the PR directly after the review.

+For larger PRs and non-trivial changes, 2 pair of eyes are always good.

+Between maintainers, we try to follow the following convention:
+ - if a maintainer approves a PR, the others are free to merge if they approve themselves.
+ - if a maintainer requests changes without approval, they want to look at it again once the changes are in.

 ## For developers: Contributing assets